wavebreaker-lucas/esg_gp_be/README-DATA.md

 This is more efficient than PUT when you only need to update a few fields, as it requires less data to be sent and processed.

+### API Permissions Overview

+The ESG Platform API implements granular permissions based on user roles:

+1. **Baker Tilly Admins**
+   - Full access to all endpoints and data
+   - Can access and modify data for all clients, templates, and submissions
+   - Can verify submissions (`POST /api/metric-submissions/{id}/verify/`)
+   - Can create and manage templates and forms

+2. **Regular Users**
+   - Access restricted to their assigned layers (companies/organizations)
+   - Can only view and modify submissions for their own layers
+   - Can't access data from other client organizations
+   - Can't verify submissions (reserved for Baker Tilly admins)

+For many endpoints, the system automatically filters results based on user permissions, so regular users will only see data they have access to, while Baker Tilly admins see all data.

-### Optimized Endpoints for Admin Review
+### Enhanced Endpoints for Optimized Review

-The API includes optimized endpoints that make the review process more efficient for Baker Tilly admins:
+The API includes optimized endpoints that make the review process more efficient:

 #### 1. Filtered Metric Submissions